Root number in integer parameter families of elliptic curves: Introduction

-The author proves in \cite{Desjardins1} that for a non-isotrivial elliptic surface whose discriminant respect some analytic number theory conjectures\footnote{Those conjectures (Chowla's conjecture and the squarefree conjecture) are assumed in their homogeneous form in the main result of \cite{Desjardins1}.} true for low degree, we have
+The author proves in \cite{Desjardins1} that for a non-isotrivial family of elliptic curves whose discriminant respects some analytic number theory conjectures\footnote{Those conjectures (Chowla's conjecture and the squarefree conjecture) are assumed in their homogeneous form in the main result of \cite{Desjardins1}.} true for low degree, we have

+Beforehand, Manduchi already proved Theorem \ref{thmgeneral} in the particular case where the family considered admits a place of multiplicative reduction \cite{Manduchi}, and Helfgott studied the average root number over $\Q$ and $\Z$ in the preprint \cite{Helfgott}.